-His 2014 Herd (13-1) won the school’s first Conference USA Championship with a thrilling comeback, title-game win over Louisiana Tech.
+Holliday’s 2014 Herd (13-1) grabbed the school’s first C-USA Championship with a thrilling comeback, title-game win over Louisiana Tech.
 MU headed to the Boca Raton Bowl, where it routed Mid-American Conference champion Northern Illinois, 52-23.
-The Herd finished the season in the major polls -- No. 22 in the USA Today Coaches poll and No. 23 in the Associated Press media poll.
+The Herd finished the season in the major polls – No. 22 in the USA Today Coaches poll and No. 23 in the Associated Press media poll.
 It was Marshall’s first appearance in the final polls since 2002.

 The Herd coach was named the 2014 Conference USA Coach of the Year in voting by his peers and Marshall boasted a C-USA-record 10 all-conference first team selections.

 The 2014 title season followed a successful 2013, as Marshall went 10-4, won the C-USA East Division crown and downed ACC member Maryland in the Military Bowl -- the Terps’ last game before heading to the Big Ten.

 In December 2014, Holliday was named the 15th annual Gazette-Mail Sportsman of the Year by Charleston Newspapers.
-In April 2015, the Herd coach was honored as the 2014 Lowell Cade Sportsperson of the Year by The Herald-Dispatch (Huntington).
+In April 2015, the Herd coach was honored as the 2014 Lowell Cade Sportsperson of the Year by The (Huntington) Herald-Dispatch.

 Holliday, named as Herd coach on Dec.
 17, 2009 in his first collegiate head coaching job, is widely regarded as one of the top recruiters in the nation.
 Since he has become a head coach, he has added a reputation for finding and hiring assistant coaches who have made a strong impact on his program.
 He has more than 30 years of collegiate coaching experience, including previous stops at Florida, North Carolina State and West Virginia, his alma mater.

 During his time in Huntington, Holliday’s teams have consistently improved as the season stretches into the winter months.
-The Herd is 21-6 under Holliday after Oct.
-29, including an eye-popping 12-1 mark in the friendly confines of Joan C. Edwards Stadium.
+The Herd is 24-8 under Holliday after Oct.
+29 on the calendar, including an eye-popping 14-1 mark in the friendly confines of Joan C. Edwards Stadium.

 In 2011, the Herd went 7-6 against the 16th-toughest schedule in the nation, a slate that was ranked second among non-BCS schools.
 Two of those victories came against eventual C-USA champion Southern Miss and Big East co-champ Louisville, the latter coming on the road for the program’s first non-conference road win since the early 2000s.
 Marshall also won five Conference USA games, the most for the program since it had joined the league in 2005.

-During his coaching career, Holliday has coached in 23 bowl games, three national championship games and coached 12 players that have gone on to the National Football League.
-He has also coached five All-
+During his coaching career, Holliday has coached in 25 bowl games, three national championship games and coached 15 players who have gone on to the NFL.
+He also has coached five All-Americans.

 Holliday and his wife, Diana, have four children -- Meghan, Cade, Chase and Cody.